A New Name for the Harvard Semitic Museum

 How to use the Virtual Tour

-The Harvard Museums of Science & Culture will remain closed for in-person visitation through Summer 2021.
-We are working with Harvard University on a phased reopening plan that prioritizes the health and safety of students, faculty, staff, and the general public.
-We look forward to sharing more details as these plans evolve.
-As we prepare to reopen our doors, we encourage you to enjoy the museum at home with new digital content, including virtual tours, podcasts, and coloring pages on HMSC Connects!
-Also, sign up for our enews to receive our latest updates.
-We look forward to welcoming you back to the museums soon.
-In the meantime, have a safe summer!
+The Harvard Museum of the Ancient Near East will open for limited in-person visitation solely for Harvard faculty, students, and staff with a valid Harvard ID starting September 1, 2021.
+Guests of Harvard ID holders are not allowed at this time.
+Harvard Faculty who wish to schedule a class visit may contact the HMANE Reservations Department.
+We are working with Harvard University on a phased reopening and look forward to sharing details for public access soon.
+Sign up for our enews to receive the latest updates.
+As we prepare to reopen our doors, we encourage you to enjoy the museum at home with new digital content, including virtual programs, tours, podcasts, and coloring pages on HMSC Connects!
+We look forward to welcoming everyone back to the museums soon!

 From Harvard Square